-TFN Canberra will gather again this year on Wednesday 11 September in the Vibe Hotel at Canberra Airport.
+Our 3rd TFN Live in Canberra took place on Wednesday 11 September, hosted at the Vibe Hotel at Canberra Airport.

 Please note that 10% of funds raised is retained by TFN in agreement with the NFPs pitching as a contribution to our operational costs.